-Tennis - Combining strokes, advanced rules of the game, mastering knowledge of singles and doubles, concept of outwitting opponents and umpiring skills using their knowledge of rules.
+Tennis Combining strokes, advanced rules of the game, mastering knowledge of singles and doubles,

 Non-examination.
 Assessment is ongoing throughout all practical lessons.
 However, students will be assessed formally at the end of every two terms.
 Students will be graded in each sport and given an overall grade that combines all sports covered to date.